FH-Potsdam/disa-gotchi-gpt3/prompt-text.md

 2. I've just met this group of people at the party and they seem nice, but at the same time I feel so insecure about small talk.

-3. I was invited to a birthday party but I feel insecure because I don't know anybody.
-So I don't know if I will go.
+3. I went to the birthday party and I feel bad now.
+I was very quiet and didn't talk very much.
+Everyone must think I'm weird.

 ## TO DO